Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - Your raw data is analyzed to extract variants in CYP2D6, OPRM1, COMT, BDNF, and ANKK1 and assign genotypes, diplotypes, and phenotype classifications.

-- Receive your report with personalized findings organized by clinical scenario, published research citations, and a downloadable PDF with a clinician summary.
+- See your results in Decode+ with personalized findings organized by clinical scenario and published research citations.

 Key Clinical Evidence